 I am not a judge and will not render a decision or impose a solution on any party.
-Rather, I assist in helping you and your former spouse talk to each other and resolve disputes yourself in a way that meets both of your needs.
+Rather, I assist in helping both of you talk to each other and resolve issues in a way that meets both of your needs.

 - In mediation, you and your former spouse are able to keep control over the outcome and solutions.
 Both of you are the most familiar with issues unique to your family.
 By mediating, this helps free you up to focus on what you need to be focused on: your kids.

 - Your disputes settle promptly.
 Mediation is scheduled as soon as both parties agree to use it, even before legal papers are filed.